secbyarafai/Cybersecurity-Portfolio/Projects/Drive-Encryption/README.md

-# 🔐 Flash Drive Encryption with VeraCrypt
+#  Flash Drive Encryption with VeraCrypt🔐

-## 📌  Overview
+##  Overview
 This project demonstrates how to encrypt a flash drive using **VeraCrypt**, an open-source disk encryption tool.
 The goal is to showcase practical skills in **data confidentiality** (part of the CIA triad) by securing removable storage against unauthorized access.